Stephen Spender: Career

 After the war, Spender was a member of the Allied Control Commission, restoring civil authority in Germany.

 With Cyril Connolly and Peter Watson, Spender co-founded Horizon magazine and served as its editor from 1939 to 1941.
 From 1947 to 1949, he went to the US several times and saw Auden and Isherwood.
 He was the editor of Encounter magazine from 1953 to 1966 but resigned after it emerged that the Congress for Cultural Freedom, which published it, was covertly funded by the CIA.

 Spender insisted that he was unaware of the ultimate source of the magazine's funds.
 He taught at various American institutions including University of California at Berkeley and Northwestern University.
 He accepted the Elliston Chair of Poetry at the University of Cincinnati in 1954.
 In 1961, he became professor of rhetoric at Gresham College, London.

 Spender helped found the magazine Index on Censorship, was involved in the founding of the Poetry Book Society and did work for UNESCO.
 He was appointed the 17th Poet Laureate Consultant in Poetry to the Library of Congress in 1965.

 During the late 1960s, Spender frequently visited the University of Connecticut, which he declared had the "most congenial teaching faculty" he had encountered in the United States.

 Spender was Professor of English at University College London from 1970 to 1977 and then became professor emeritus.
-He was made a Commander of the Order of the British Empire (CBE) at the 1962 Queen's Birthday Honours, and knighted in the 1983 Queen's Birthday Honours.
+He was appointed a Commander of the Order of the British Empire (CBE) in the 1962 Birthday Honours, and knighted in the 1983 Birthday Honours.
 At a ceremony commemorating the 40th anniversary of the Normandy Invasion on 6 June 1984, US President Ronald Reagan quoted from Spender's poem "The Truly Great" in his remarks:

 Gentlemen, I look at you and I think of the words of Stephen Spender's poem.
 You are men who in your 'lives fought for life... and left the vivid air signed with your honor'.